fahidmohammad/prerender-node/README.md

-Localize.js SEO for Node.js
+Localize SEO for Node.js
 ===============

-Node.js middleware that provides full SEO support for Node.js apps using [Localize.js](https://localizejs.com).
+Node.js middleware that provides full SEO support for Node.js apps using [Localize](https://localizejs.com).
 This middleware detects requests from search engine bots and crawlers, and replies with prerendered HTML via our hosted prerendering API.

 Questions?
 We're happy to help.
 [Email us](https://localizejs.com/?modal=misc/support)!.